Crypto

 Choosing a beautiful artwork is the hard part of buying art – until it comes time to frame it.

 Picking the right frame for your artwork can be as tricky as choosing the actual piece.
 A quick trip to a frame store can leave you instantly overwhelmed.
-There are so many colors, styles, and sizes of frames available to choose from.
+There are so many frames in many colors, styles, and sizes.

 Not only do you have to choose a frame itself, but you'll also need to consider whether you choose a frame with a mat.
 The right or wrong picture frame can completely change the artwork and how it works within your space.